sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : translations of the TeX Live installer and TeX Live Manager
+Short desc    : translations of the TeX Live installer and TeX Live Manager
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : This package contains the translated messages of the TeX Live
+Descript     : This package contains the translated messages of the TeX Live
              : installer and TeX Live Manager.
 For information on creating or
              : updating translations, see
              : http://tug.org/texlive/doc.html#install-tl-xlate.